Environment

 Our road to net zero

-In 2021, STARK Group became the first building materials distributor, and among the first 20 Danish companies, to have its 2030 climate targets approved by the Science Based Targets initiative (SBTi).
-We are committed to reducing direct emissions (scope 1 and 2) by 45% and value chain emissions (scope 3) by 25% by 2030, and to achieving net zero across all scopes by 2050 through at least a 90% reduction.
+In 2021, STARK Group became the first distributor of building materials and among the first 20 Danish companies to have its 2030 climate targets approved by the Science Based Targets initiative (SBTi).

 Circularity and resource efficiency